yboillat/Cerebellum_somatotopy/README.md

 The matlab code concerns mostly the generation of the label maps, extraction of values and statisitcs.
 The CBS tools code concerns mostly the segmentation, normalization into MNI/CHROMA space and surface generation.

-The Page test statistics are computed using code from https://www.mathworks.com/matlabcentral/fileexchange/14419-perform-page-test
+The matlab code depends on SPM and the Page test statistics are computed using code from https://www.mathworks.com/matlabcentral/fileexchange/14419-perform-page-test